-Garlic Basil Aioli takes good ole mayonnaise and kicks it up several notches on the taste ladder.
-This isn't real hard to make, and the flavor profile that it adds to your favorite sandwiches and dishes is remarkable.
+Garlic Basil Aioli takes classic mayonnaise and elevates it several notches on the taste ladder.
+This isn't hard to make, and the flavor profile that it adds to your favorite sandwiches and dishes is remarkable.
 Amazing!

 A jar or container that is just wide enough to fit the base of the immersion blender.